 Microfluidic diffusional sizing (MDS)

-MDS on the Fluidity One determines protein size by measuring diffusion in laminar flow.
-The detection comes from a dye that only becomes fluorescent once it is attached to the protein’s amine groups.
-The ratio between the sample and analyte stream is used to calculate the diffusion coefficient, and then the hydrodynamic radius.
-Crucially, the diffusion happens before labelling so the calculated radius corresponds to the unlabelled protein.
+MDS on the Fluidity One-W determines protein size by measuring diffusion in laminar flow.
+The ratio between the pre-labelled sample and analyte stream is used to calculate the diffusion coefficient, and then the hydrodynamic radius.
+The protein of interest can be measured in buffers as well as more complex samples such as cell medium and cell lysate.

 It circumvents many of the limitations of other available methods: it doesn’t need a matrix like PAGE or SEC, it does not rely on protein absorption like the viscosizer, dedicated technicians are not required and it is fast – only 7-8 minutes.
 Plus, proteins are analysed in near-native conditions.
 If you need fast, sensitive near-native sizing, Fluidity One is a great choice.